 Atrial Fibrillation - Atrial fibrillation and atrial flutter (range, 6 to 9%) have occurred in patients treated with IMBRUVICA®, particularly in patients with cardiac risk factors, acute infections, and a previous history of atrial fibrillation.
 Periodically monitor patients clinically for atrial fibrillation.
 Patients who develop arrhythmic symptoms (eg, palpitations, lightheadedness) or new-onset dyspnea should have an ECG performed.
 If atrial fibrillation persists, consider the risks and benefits of IMBRUVICA® treatment and dose modification.

-Second Primary Malignancies - Other malignancies (range, 5 to 10%) including carcinomas (range, 1 to 3%) have occurred in patients treated with IMBRUVICA®.
-The most frequent second primary malignancy was non-melanoma skin cancer (range, 4 to 8%).
+Second Primary Malignancies - Other malignancies (range, 5 to 14%) including non-skin carcinomas (range, 1 to 3%) have occurred in patients treated with IMBRUVICA®.
+The most frequent second primary malignancy was non-melanoma skin cancer (range, 4 to 11%).

 Embryo-Fetal Toxicity - Based on findings in animals, IMBRUVICA® can cause fetal harm when administered to a pregnant woman.
 Advise women to avoid becoming pregnant while taking IMBRUVICA®.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.

 The most common adverse reactions (≥25%) in patients with B-cell malignancies (MCL, CLL, WM) were thrombocytopenia, neutropenia, diarrhea, anemia, fatigue, musculoskeletal pain, bruising, nausea, upper respiratory tract infection, and rash.
 Seven percent of patients receiving IMBRUVICA® discontinued treatment due to adverse events.